 Tour the state-of-the-art clinical nursing facilities within the Graduate and Health Studies building at the University of Tampa.

 UT's nursing programs prepare students to respond to diverse health care needs.
 Opportunities in a variety of settings position the well-prepared nurse to enhance access to excellent health care for all.
-One such opportunity is the valuable hands-on lessons during annual travel courses to destinations like the Dominican Republic (shown below).
+One such opportunity is the valuable hands-on lessons during annual travel courses to destinations like the Dominican Republic (shown in the photo).
 Recently, UT nursing students collaborated with physicians in Guana as part of another annual travel course.

 Admission is very competitive.
 Students are encouraged to apply early.